 Here are just some of the perks that make the Sapphire Preferred our overall top pick:

-• 25% value multiplier on any points redeemed through Chase Travel℠
+- Up to 1.75x value on points redeemed through Chase Travel℠

 The Chase Sapphire Preferred® Card remains a top pick among travelers for its great benefits and general versatility.

-The Chase Ultimate Rewards® points you earn are worth a penny each in cashback or 1.25 cents in travel (far more than rival currencies), and the card generates unlimited cashback on travel, dining, and more, so you’re always earning while on the go.
+The Chase Ultimate Rewards® points you earn are worth a penny each in cashback or up to 1.75 cents in travel (far more than rival currencies), and the card generates unlimited cashback on travel, dining, and more, so you’re always earning while on the go.

 Factor in a highly generous sign-up bonus and an incredibly robust suite of travel insurance (including trip cancellation/interruption, trip delay reimbursement, baggage delay insurance, auto rental coverage, and more), and you have a bona fide Swiss Army knife for the modern traveler.